vircadia/vircadia-native-core/tools/auto-tester/README.md

 After installation - create an environment variable called PYTHON_PATH and set it to the folder containing the Python executable.
 ### AWS interface
+#### Windows
+1. Download the AWS CLI from `https://aws.amazon.com/cli/`
+1. Install (installer is named `AWSCLI64PY3.msi`)
+1. Open a new command prompt and run `aws configure`
+1. Enter the AWS account number
+1. Enter the secret key
+1. Leave region name and ouput format as default [None]

-Install the latest release of Boto3 via pip:
+1. Install the latest release of Boto3 via pip:
 >pip install boto3
 # Create
 ![](./Create.PNG)